aliazimoshan/dongi/README.md

 - Split expenses with family and friends.
 - Set reminders and notifications for upcoming expenses.
 - View charts and graphs to track your expenses over time.
-- Sync your data across devices using Supabase backend.
+- Sync your data across devices using Appwrite backend.

 ## Contributing